elmahio/documentation/docs/asp-net-troubleshooting.md

 - Make sure that you didn't enable any Ignore filters or set up any Rules with an ignore action on the log in question.
 - Make sure that you don't have any code catching all exceptions happening in your system and ignoring them (could be a logging filter or similar).
 - If you are using custom errors, make sure to configure it correctly.
 For more details, check out the following posts: [Web.config customErrors element with ASP.NET explained](https://blog.elmah.io/web-config-customerrors-element-with-aspnet-explained/) and <a href="https://dusted.codes/demystifying-aspnet-mvc-5-error-pages-and-error-logging" target="_blank" rel="noopener noreferrer">Demystifying ASP.NET MVC 5 Error Pages and Error Logging</a>.
+-

-## Common exceptions and how to fix them
+## Common errors and how to fix them

-Here you will a list of common exceptions and how to solve them.
+Here you will a list of common errors/exceptions and how to solve them.

 ### TypeLoadException